Get to Know TCS!

 We are a group of professionals eager to give back to our community.
 There is a need for pediatric therapy services in the Harrisburg area, and TCS is ready to do all that we can to meet that need.
 As a nonprofit therapy organization, we are committed to making life better for clients and their families in central Pennsylvania.

 How?
 By helping each client to find their “voice.”
-Without a voice, dreams and aspirations are sometimes unattainable.
+Without a voice (whatever shape that voice may take), dreams and aspirations are sometimes unattainable.
 When given the building blocks of self-confidence, acceptance, and improved skills, children of all ages and abilities can discover their unique voices.
 It is the underlying goal of therapy to provide these building blocks to your child, help them face their challenges, and empower them to use their newfound voice to actively participate in life.

 A completely accessible facility just off of Carlisle Pike in Camp Hill, we are excited to introduce this updated and innovative space to you and your families.
 Children and adults alike are put at ease by our welcoming environment, which feels like a home.